ajeanselme/youtube-dailymotion-php-uploader/README.md

 - Setup your database access in DB.class.php and create your table with the SQL request.

 - Don't forget to create 2 folders, videos/ and miniatures/ as they will temporary store the uploaded files.
 And remember to give access to everything to your www user, each. freaking. time.
+- Uploaded thumbnails has to be a jpeg file but you can easily change that

 You can now access index.php, go through the process, and debug your errors in the apache logs.
 Enjoy.